YANG-YU-RUEI/hello-world/readme.txt

-hi,it is in vi Instert mode
+hi,it is in vi Imsert mode,